Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Preliminaries

-The following result relates the rank of a matrix $\X$ with the rank of $\rowOp_j(\X)_\a$.
-Although the proof is similar as for the special case of the element-wise Frobenius automorphism (see e.g.~\cite{wachter2013decoding}), we include it for the sake of completeness.
+Lemma~\ref{lem:rank_row_op} relates the rank of a matrix $\X$ with the rank of $\opexp{\a}{\X}{j}$.
+The proof is proceeds similar as for the special case of the element-wise Frobenius automorphism (see e.g.~\cite{wachter2013decoding}) and is therefore omitted.